Dean Wareham

-Dean Wareham (born 1 August 1963) is a New Zealand-American musician and actor who co-founded the band Galaxie 500 in 1987.
+Dean Wareham (born 1 August 1963) is an American musician and actor who co-founded the band Galaxie 500 in 1987.
 He departed from Galaxie 500 in April 1991 and went on to establish the band Luna.
 Following Luna's dissolution in 2005, Wareham has collaborated on albums with fellow Luna band member (and wife) Britta Phillips, forming the duo known as Dean & Britta.
 They have also ventured into film composition, notably contributing to the soundtracks of Noah Baumbach's films The Squid and the Whale (2005) and Mistress America.
 In 2014, Wareham released a self-titled album and in 2015, he reformed Luna.

 Early life

 Born in Wellington, New Zealand, Wareham's family relocated to Sydney, Australia, before eventually settling in New York City in 1977.
 Wareham attended the Dalton School in New York and Harvard University, where he earned a B.A. in social studies.
 He has three siblings, one of whom is Louise Wareham, a novelist.